-In this article we’re going take a look at the Exact Match version of the formula, but first let’s set the scene.
+In this article we’re going take a look at the VLOOKUP Exact Match version of the formula, but first let’s set the scene.

 In the list below we want to calculate a commission in column F for each builder.
-But each builder has a specific commission rate they are entitled to.
+However, each builder has a specific commission rate they are entitled to.
 Thankfully we have this information in a table to the right, and this is where we give VLOOKUP the opportunity to strut its stuff.

 VLOOKUP(lookup_value, table_array, col_index_num ,range_lookup)